 Flexible working environments can be of great benefit to the development of an organization.
 The ability to engage people who can work remotely opens up so many possibilities.

 In addition to the applications you get by default, you’ll also be able to use the various other apps that you’ve come to love.
-As long as they worked on recent Windows OS versions, then you shouldn’t have too many difficulties on your Cloud PC.
+As long as they worked on recent Windows OS versions, you shouldn’t have too many difficulties on your Cloud PC.
 So as far as features that enhance the user experience for Cloud PC users, the access to various apps certainly makes Windows 365 a better product.